Environment Victoria

 The ‘My Efficient Electric Home’ group on Facebook is also a great place to get tips and answers for any questions you have.

-That’s where a portable plug-in induction cooktop can be a winner.
-They’re relatively lightweight, one-hob appliances that run on your existing home power point.
+So a portable plug-in induction cooktop can be an easy winner.
+They come in one and two hob versions, are relatively lightweight, and run on your existing home power point.
 They’re also affordable, with many good options costing between $49 and $100.

 Check out the CHOICE guide to buying a portable induction cooktop here.